Textbook Information

 For Faculty and Staff

-Instructors can also notify UW Libraries that they are interested in having items on reserve for students.
-Additional information is available at the UW Libraries webpage.
+You can also notify UW Libraries if you are interested in having items on reserve for students.
+Additional information is available on the UW Libraries’ website.

 eTexts and other digital course materials are becoming more and more available to students for a fraction of the cost of printed materials.
 Read more about Engage eTexts.